 When you take out a car insurance now, it is almost certainly one whereby you have agreed to continue with the insurance automatically at renewal.
-The selling point of this is that you should never find yourself without insurance, which is actually a very good thing. the bit that isn’t shouted from the insurance company rooftop is that the premium you will be paying is going to be part of the £1.3 billion slush fund that will be used to subsidise your friends, neighbours and colleagues who have been a bit more proactive than you have.
+The selling point of this is that you should never find yourself without insurance, which is actually a very good thing. the bit that isn’t shouted from the insurance company rooftop is that the premium you will be paying is going to be part of the £1.3 billion needlessly spent by those that don’t shop around each and every year.

 As for the three weeks before renewal, this is likely to be the best time to start shopping around in order to get the best deal.
 Any earlier and you run the risk of not being quoted with up to date rates and any later and you start to feel pressured to take the first quote you get that may save you money, but not as much as if you spend a little time researching further.

 Comparison sites and the telephone are the two go to methods for car insurance quotes today.
 Both are good and both have drawbacks.